 All rooms are appointed with a safe, we highly recommend our guests to store all valuable items and important documents in there.

-We recommend it to all our guests to avoid the inconvenience of flight delays or cancellations, especially during rainy and hurricane season.
+In order to have a stress free vacation, we recommend it to all our guests in case you need to cancel, postpone your visit or check out early, but also to avoid the inconvenience of flight delays or cancellations, especially during rainy and hurricane season.

-Your travel insurance should also cover you in case of illness or accident and theft.
+Your travel insurance should also cover you in case of illness, accident or theft.

 There are several ATMs located both in town and along the beach.
 We suggest using the ATMs that are affiliated with actual banks located in Tulum town or in the two large supermarkets.

 We advise you to notify your bank and credit card providers that you will be traveling to Mexico to avoid any complications you may have when using your card abroad.